Terrascope

 Various guides and best practices are available for users to start or learn more about setting up a Spark job, managing resources, and accessing logs.
 These resources cover topics such as: These resources cover various topics, including:

 To speed up processing in Terrascope, it is recommended that tasks be distributed using the Apache Spark framework.
-The cluster runs Spark version 2.3.2, with newer versions available upon request.
+The new cluster runs Spark versions 3.5.0 and 4.0.1.
 Spark is pre-installed on the Virtual Machine, allowing spark-submit to run from the command line.
-The yarn-cluster mode must be used for Hadoop cluster jobs, and authentication with Kerberos is required by running kinit on the command line.
+The yarn-cluster mode (or cluster deploy mode) must be used for Hadoop cluster jobs, and authentication with Kerberos is required by running kinit on the command line.
 Commands like klist and kdestroy help manage Kerberos authentication status.
-For Python 3.8 or above, Spark 3 must be used due to compatibility issues.
+Make sure to set the appropriate environment variables (as described above) to connect to the new cluster.
 A Python Spark example to help users get started.

 • Manage Spark resources: